crcarrano/DZgameEngine/README.md

 =========================================================================
 # Coding style requirements to write code for DZgameEngine

-- Use TAB to indent lines
+- Use TAB to indent lines.
-- Set TAB to 4 spaces
+- Set TAB to 4 spaces.
 - Be consistent with the {} style used in the file being edited.
 Please do not mix up different styles.
+- Class attributes are represented in 'camel' notation.
+  Examples: bitmapArray, statusPtri, DZstateMachine.
+- Local variables are represented in lower case letters; if the variable name contains multiple elements, they are separated with underscores.
+  Examples: local_variable, bitmap_ptr.
+- Pointers shall all have a suffix _ptr or Ptr.

 =========================================================================
-# SDL 2.x License
+# SDL-2.x and TinyXML-2 License

 /* zlib.h -- interface of the 'zlib' general purpose compression library version 1.2.2, October 3rd, 2004